-The Family's Role in the Education Process
+The Family's Role in the Education Process As a Catholic school we:

-- Acknowledge parents as the prime educators of their children. - Work in respectful partnership with families. - Encourage the involvement of parents in the life of our school. - Involve families in the education of the child. - Value the contribution of parents. - Ensure that parents and grandparents feel welcome. - Invite parents and the extended community to workshops and seminars on a variety of topics. - Invite parents and carers to join in our faith celebrations.
+- Acknowledge parents as the prime educators of their children. - Work in respectful partnership with families. - Encourage the involvement of parents in the life of our school. - Involve families in the education of the child.

+- Value the contribution of parents. - Ensure that parents and grandparents feel welcome. - Invite parents and the extended community to workshops and seminars on a variety of topics. - Invite parents and carers to join in our faith celebrations.